COVID Vaccine Testing and Approval

 For example, the discovery phase of vaccine development is usually a very long process.
-However, the genetic makeup of novel coronavirus was shared with researchers worldwide just a few weeks after the first case of COVID-19.
+However, the genetic makeup of COVID-19 was shared with researchers worldwide just a few weeks after the first case of the virus.
 This allowed researchers and health organizations around the world to begin researching the best type of vaccine quickly.

 New Vaccine Development Technologies

 There are many different ways to develop a vaccine, but in the last decade, scientists have made significant advancements in this area.